 The field is king in this game.
 Once a week isn’t enough.

 Too many people just do the weekend thing.
-I know their on job commitments and family commitments and all the other commitments, but there’s a way to find time for all this.
-You make time rather than find time.
+I know they’re on job commitments and family commitments and all the other commitments, but there’s a way to find time for all this.
+You make time rather than find the time.
 It’s there if you want it.

 This weekend thing, it loses your flow.
 Really.
 Even if you have a good weekend, by the time the next Saturday rolls around, you’ve lost all the momentum you worked so hard to achieve the week before!

 It needs to be hardcore and sustained practice to create the snowball of the progress we all desire to get really good at this stuff.

 - Get a journal.
 Write in that journey about your progress after every shoot/experiment/mess around with a camera session.
 Write down everything and anything.

 - Get a blog like this one.
 Talk about your successes and failures – exaggerate them if you like, but talk about your progress.

 That’s the main thing here – you need to get in touch with your creativity and then analyze it creatively afterward.
 That’s powerful.